mit-pdos/sigmaos/tutorial/02_remote_dev.md

 updating the cluster to the newest version.
 However, changes to the SigmaOS git repo will not be automatically reflected on remote machines.
 This is particularly relevant to benchmarks, which are implemented as `go` files included in the repo.

-In order to update the repo on a remote cluster, run:
+In order to update the repo on a remote cluster, run (you only need VPCID for AWS):

 ```
 $ cd PLATFORM
-$ ./update-repo.sh --vpc VPCID --parallel
+$ ./update-repo.sh USER --vpc VPCID --parallel
 ```

 If you wish to switch to a different branch `BRANCH` before pulling, run:

 ```
 $ cd PLATFORM
-$ ./update-repo.sh --vpc VPCID --parallel --branch BRANCH
+$ ./update-repo.sh USER --vpc VPCID --parallel --branch BRANCH
 ```

 ### Deploying SigmaOS